lucianlau/iot-samples/DeviceManagement/csharp/README.md

 The `DeviceSimulator` project includes several demo data generation functions for use in exporing other Azure products such as [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/).
-To utilize these functions open the project's `Program.cs` file, find the `Data Generator Functions` section and uncomment the examples to send JSON or CSV data form teh simulated device to the IoT Hub.
+To utilize these functions open the project's `Program.cs` file, find the `Data Generator Functions` section and uncomment the examples to send JSON or CSV data form the simulated device to the IoT Hub.

-### Configured Device Export [WIP]
-In this example we will use the `Job` project to explore data exports using the Registry Manager and the IoT Hub Storage Account.
-The goal will be to locally persist the list of configured devices and device symetric keys for use in automated field management tasks.

 ## License
 This project is licensed under the [MIT License](/LICENSE.txt)